 Millions of people around the world suffer from cognitive decline.
 However, the percentage of those affected by brain health issues could be significantly lower.
 Achieving this requires a lifestyle change that prioritizes regular exercise, quality sleep, and a nutritious diet.

-In 2015, a team of researchers from Rush University in Chicago developed the MIND diet, designed to help maintain brain health.
-Numerous studies have shown that this remarkable diet slows the decline of cognitive functions.
-Rich in antioxidants, it combats inflammatory processes in the brain that lead to dementia.
+In 2015, a team of researchers from Rush University in Chicago developed the MIND diet to help maintain brain health.
+Numerous studies have shown that this diet slows the decline of cognitive function.
+Rich in antioxidants, it helps counter the inflammatory processes in the brain that can lead to dementia.

 What is the MIND Diet?